 Till now we had talked about how the ‘backbone’ of the Mycenaean armies comprised the heavy spearmen.
 But such tight formations were not always effective, especially when dealing on an uneven terrain or when fighting a more mobile enemy.
 Thus came the requirement of lightly-armed skirmishers who were tasked with screening the main body of the army.
-However the Mycenaeans also developed another body of dedicated light infantry troops, and they were the sword bearers.
+However, as Grguric mentioned, the Mycenaeans also developed another body of dedicated light infantry troops, and they were the sword bearers.
 Tactically filling the gap between the heavy troops and the very light skirmishers (who were not expected to fight in melee situations), these dedicated swordsmen usually operated in loose formations, and often engaged enemy troops over undulating terrains and obtrusive fortifications.

 Quite intriguingly, one particular cylindrical seal depicts one such swordsman who is about to deal a killing blow to his reclining opponent (a heavy infantryman with a figure-eight shield).
 Now historically in the ancient times, the lighter the troop was, the more economically constrained he was supposed to be – with individual property deciding the type of armament a soldier could afford (except in rare occurrences).
 But in the case of this depiction, the swordsman is portrayed as the ‘superior’ warrior in his nigh heroic pose defeating an opponent.
 Some other Mycenaean depictions also follow a similar pattern of representing these troops in a better light.
 This scope alludes to the credible hypothesis that the ‘light’ swordsmen probably enjoyed higher status than that of the regular heavy infantry, and as such, they were often referred to as the promachoi (or ‘champions’).
 From the tactical perspective, such exaltation does make sense, since the Mycenaean swordsman was a dedicated and flexible fighter who was possibly prized for his specific role on the battlefield, especially in rough landscapes.